kubernetes/kops/README.md

 [![Build Status](https://travis-ci.org/kubernetes/kops.svg?branch=master)](https://travis-ci.org/kubernetes/kops) [![Go Report Card](https://goreportcard.com/badge/k8s.io/kops)](https://goreportcard.com/report/k8s.io/kops)

 The easiest way to get a production Kubernetes cluster up and running.

+# Version 1.4.2 is here!

+See the official [release notes](HISTORY.md) for more information on what changed

 # What is kops?